VijayHajare/Machine-Learning-Projects/README.md

 * Design and training of an ANNs using TensorFlow and Keras
 * Improvement of model performance using dropout layers

-*Note:- The dataset used for Project-3 is uploaded in compressed folder.
+*Note:- The dataset used for Project-3 is uploaded as compressed folder named 'lending_club_loan_two.rar'